-^{} Mail signed and unfolded originals to assigned Division Planner at N.C.
-Division of Workforce Solutions at: 313 Chapanoke Road, Suite 120, 4316 Mail Services Center, Raleigh, NC 27699-4316.
+\ Mail signed and unfolded originals to assigned Division Planner at N.C.
+Division of Workforce Solutions, 4316 Mail Services Center, Raleigh, NC 27699-4316.
+DocuSign® (or similar) signature pages may be uploaded in WISE.

 Certification Regarding Debarment, Suspension, and Other Responsibility Matters